Prats222/GIS/README.md

-# GIS-BEL
-# GIS-BEL
+# GIS

-GIS-BEL is an open-source Geographic Information System (GIS) project that leverages various technologies to create interactive maps and geospatial applications.
+GIS is an open-source Geographic Information System (GIS) project that leverages various technologies to create interactive maps and geospatial applications.
 It is built using OpenLayers, GeoServer, JavaScript, Bootstrap, HTML, jQuery, and MongoDB.

 ## Overview